-For Chinese, Filipino, Japanese: TAKE THE ONLINE FOREIGN LANGUAGE PLACEMENT TEST
+For Chinese, Filipino and Japanese: TAKE THE ONLINE FOREIGN LANGUAGE PLACEMENT TEST

 Please make sure to Log In with your organization credential (usfca).

 Please take these tests prior to registering for your classes.
 Plan ahead!
-The results from the French, German, Italian, Spanish and Spanish Heritage placement take 2 weeks to record on your account.
+The results from the French, German, Italian, Spanish, Spanish Heritage and Russian placement tests take 2 weeks to record on your account.

 As a mathematics major you should take the following placement tests: